ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 ## How can I view the list of all notifications?

 To view the complete notification history, click **Notifications** from the left navigation pane.
 Notifications with a severity level of **Informational** and **Warning** are listed.

-## How many backups can I have?

-An instance, either Cloud Foundation instance or vCenter Server instance, can have a maximum of 14 backups.

-## How long does a backup take?

-A backup operation can take 2 - 3 hours, depending on various factors, such as how heavily the environment is being used and what the network speed is.

 ## What if I have a problem with IBM Cloud for VMware Solutions?